12194916/ChatBot_fromScratch_using_NeuralNetworks_to_Begin/README.md

     do classification for patterns, so that it will detect the question class.
 Accordingly, the answer is given.
     This is what is inside the hugging face models.
 To understand how gpt works we should understand that code.
     You may use LSTM,RNN or GRU for the model.
-I just used ANN as my purpose is not built chatbot with it, but to undestand how the AI, behind chatbots works.
+I just used ANN as my purpose is not built chatbot with it, but to undestand how the AI behind chatbots works.